NeonHermit/probe-videos/README.md

 ## Video Prober

-Very simple video prober written in Go and Fyne that executes FFPROBE and logs the result in a .csv file.
+Very simple video prober written in Go and Fyne (as an exercise) that executes FFPROBE and logs the result in a .csv file.